 South Water Caye Diving and Snorkeling

 Located about 30 miles north of Placencia.
-It is well know for off-the-beaten-reef diving and snorkeling.
-You can expect to find more pristine reefs and coral, as well as numerous spotted eagle rays and southern sting rays.
+It is well known for off-the-beaten-reef diving and snorkeling.
+You can expect to find more pristine reefs and coral, as well as numerous spotted eagle rays and southern stingrays.

 South Water Caye Marine Reserve